huang15n/java_spring/lec1.md

 get your feet wet in the MVC

+now this model is going to return it back to our view layer and going to have an attribute

-### Thymeleaf
+### Thymeleaf --- View Technology
+now going forward through a very simple example to get your feet wet with srping, somebody calls me out

+it is pronounced as time leaf

-thymeleaf is ajava template engine, stable release in July 2011 rapidly gaining popularity in the spring community thymeleaf is a nautral template engine, natural meaning yo ucan view templates in your browser
+thymeleaf is a java template engine, stable release in July 2011 rapidly gaining popularity in the spring community thymeleaf is a nautral template engine, natural meaning yo ucan view templates in your browser

 it is an alternative to java server pages